Sodivine1500/-Advanced-Network-Utility-with-a-Graphical-User-Interface-GUI-/README.md

 PORT SCANNER

 A tool often used by malicious actors or penetration testers.
-However, in our context, it became a controlled, test instrument to ensure your defensive (detection) mechanism was correctly calibrated and implemented.
+However, in our context, it became a controlled, test instrument to ensure my defensive (detection) mechanism was correctly calibrated and implemented.
 I made a script to ensure that it would pick up any unusual traffic from the ports.

 ![IMG_1900](https://github.com/user-attachments/assets/7552fac1-0046-4168-a0ad-99f40b4bdccb)